akhenakh/narun/README.md

 nconsumer handles connecting to NATS, registering the service, receiving requests, identifying the target RPC method (using the X-Original-Grpc-Method header set by narun), decoding the protobuf request, calling your service method, encoding the protobuf response (or error), and sending the NATS reply.

 See `consumers/cmd/grpc-hello/main.go` for an example.

+## Admin UI
+A simple admin UI is available on each nodes: http://localhost:9101.

 ## Metrics